Best things to do in Tokyo: A 2026 travel guide

 Tokyo Skytree

-Take in Tokyo from the top at Tokyo Skytree, the tallest building in all of Japan.
+Take in Tokyo from the top at Tokyo Skytree, the tallest building in all of Japan, taking the crown from the Tokyo Tower when it was built.
 Beyond the sweeping panoramic views of the city from the observation decks, Skytree offers shopping, dining, and even an aquarium.

-This hub of activity is the perfect place to bring the whole family or a great thing to do in Tokyo on a rainy day.
+This hub of activity is the perfect place to bring the whole family, or a great spot to visit in Japan’s capital on a rainy day.

 Located in Sumida City Ward, near the Asakusa district, you can easily access Skytree via the Tobu Skytree Line and Tokyo Metro.